Sunbird-cQube/cQube_Base/README.md

-<h1>Installation of CQube</h1>
-<h3>For Ubuntu Linux (ubuntu 18.04)</h3>
+<h1>cQube</h1>

+<b>Prerequisites:</b>
+- ubuntu 18.04 (recommended)
+- 16GB of System RAM
+- 4 core CPU

+<b>Installation:</b>
 - Open Terminal
-- Navigate to the directory where CQube has been downloaded or cloned
+- Navigate to the directory where cQube has been downloaded or cloned
 ```
 cd cQube/ansible/installation_scripts/
 git checkout cQube-release-new
 ```
-- Copy the main.yml.template to main.yml inside vars directory
+- Copy the config.yml.template to config.yml
 `cp config.yml.template config.yml`
+- This script installs the cQube components in a sequence as mentioned below:
+  - Installs Ansible
+  - Installs Openjdk
+  - Installs Python, pip and flask
+  - Creates S3 buckets
+  - Installs Postgresql
+  - Installs NodeJS
+  - Installs Angular and Chart JS
+  - Installs Apache Nifi
-- Fill the configuration details in ` config.yml`
+- Fill the configuration details for above mentioned list in `config.yml` (* all values are mandatory)
+- Edit using `nano config.yml`
+- Save and Close the file
 - Give the permission to install.sh file
 ```
 chmod u+x install.sh
 ```
 - Install cQube using the non-root user with sudo privilege
-- After filling all the variables in `config.yml` proceed with below step
-- Run the install.sh shell script file as mentioned below
+- Start the installation by running install.sh shell script file as mentioned below
 ```
 sudo ./install.sh
 ```
-This script sets up the infra in a sequence as mentioned below:
-  - Installs Ansible
-  - Installs Openjdk
-  - Installs Python, pip and flask
-  - Installs Apache Nifi
-  - Creates S3 buckets
-  - Installs Postgresql
-  - Installs NodeJS
-  - Installs Angular and Chart JS

 Configuration filled in `config.yml` will be validated first.
 If there is any error while validation, the installation will be aborted.
 In such case, solve the errors and restart the installation `sudo  ./insatll.sh`

 Once installation completed without any errors, you will be prompted the following message.